UM atUM [S04-ep04]: The Health of France's Mayors

-Since the 19th century, the figure of the mayor has established itself in France as a major public figure.
-It is Monsieur de Rénal in The Red and the Black, it is Jean Valjean who became Monsieur Madeleine, it is Fabrice Lucchini in Alice and the Mayor, and Clovis Cornillac in the film Monsieur le maire released last year.
+Since the 19th century, the mayor has emerged in France as a major public figure.
+He is Monsieur de Rénal in *The Red and the Black*, he is Jean Valjean, now known as Monsieur Madeleine, and he is Fabrice Lucchini in Alice and the Mayor, or Clovis Cornillac in the film Monsieur le maire , released last year.

-The smallest level of representative democracy, the mayor is both the person who enforces the rules of the Republic and the person who marries you, signs the permit to build your house or bury a loved one.
-The person who inaugurates the canteen or the city stadium, who sits on the hospital's supervisory board, or who guarantees public safety.
-Being mayor, even in a metropolis like Montpellier, means continuing to ride to work on a bike, wearing a tie and with your hair blowing in the wind!
+As the smallest unit of representative democracy, the mayor is the person who enforces the laws of the Republic, who marries you, who signs the permit to build your home or to bury a loved one.
+The mayor is the one who opens the school cafeteria or the community sports complex, who serves on the hospital’s board of directors, and who ensures public safety.
+Being mayor, even in a metropolis like Montpellier, means being the one who keeps riding to work on a bike, wearing a tie and letting the wind blow through your hair!

-Being mayor of a small town means learning to deal with phone calls at home day and night.
+In a small town, being mayor means learning to deal with phone calls at home day and night.

-–"Hello, Madam Mayor?
-I'm sorry to bother you, but our neighbor left two days ago and left his dog on the balcony.
-The poor thing is howling, and we don't know what to do."
+– “Hello, Mayor?
+I’m sorry to bother you, but our neighbor left two days ago and left his dog on the balcony.
+The poor thing just keeps howling—we don’t know what to do.”

-– "Hello, Mr. Mayor?
+“Hello, Mr. Mayor?
 Yes, this is the new general practitioner.
-Well, this is not acceptable!
-In the installation specifications, I requested a blue wall in my office, and now... the wall is green!"
+Well, this is just terrible!
+In the design specifications, I asked for a blue wall in my office, and look… the wall is green!”

-– "Hello, Mr. Mayor.
-Sorry to wake you up in the middle of the night, but there's been an accident on Route de l'Avenir involving two girls on scooters.
-Yes, it's serious, Mr. Mayor, you need to come!"
+“Hello, Mr. Mayor.
+Sorry to wake you up in the middle of the night, but there’s been an accident on Route de l’Avenir—two little girls on scooters.
+Yes, it’s serious, Mr. Mayor, you need to come!”

-Being mayor is a job that requires you to be close to people, not to say intimate, and you have to do it seven days a week, day and night, with no weekends off, few vacations, and often little recognition.
-But does this constant availability have an impact on the mental health and well-being of France's 34,893 mayors?
-Well, our guests are the first and only ones to have taken an interest in this question.
+Being a mayor is a role that requires close contact—if not intimacy—with the community, a responsibility that must be shouldered 24/7, day and night, with no weekends off, little vacation time, and often little recognition.
+But does this unwavering availability have no impact on the mental health and well-being of France’s 34,893 mayors?
+Well, you should know that our guests are the first and only ones to have taken an interest in this question.

-Olivier Torres and Mathieu Le Moal, researchers atthe Amarok Observatory, have co-authored a report entitled: From the risk of burnout to the well-being of mayors: breaking out of ignorance.
+Olivier Torres and Mathieu Le Moal, researchers atthe Amarok Observatory, have co-authored a report titled: From the Risk of Burnout to the Well-being of Mayors: Moving Beyond Ignorance.

 Learn more:

-In the second part of the program, we return to the physical measurements laboratory to visit the elemental analysis room.
-Magalie Lefeuvre shows us a technique that can be used to determine the percentage of carbon, hydrogen, nitrogen, sulfur, and oxygen in organic compounds.
-She analyzes some surprising samples: plants, oils, soups, cocoa, fish eggs, tires, and even hospital bed cover fabric.
+In the second half of the program, we return to the physical measurements laboratory to visit the elemental analysis room.
+Magalie Lefeuvre introduces us to a technique that determines the percentage of carbon, hydrogen, nitrogen, sulfur, and oxygen in organic compounds.
+There, she analyzes samples that are sometimes surprising: plants, oils, soups, cocoa, fish eggs, tires, and even fabric from hospital bed sheets.

-Finally, our last-minute guest is back again, as it is once more Thomas Pichery, communications officer for scientific culture.
-He presents a special edition of the Science Bar, or rather an off-season edition: an autumn Science Bar!
-Unprecedented...!
-Its theme?
-"Water: source of life for men, source of inequality for women?"
-It's this Thursday at 8 p.m. at the Émile Zola media library.
+Finally, our last-minute guest is sticking to his guns—it’s Thomas Pichery once again, communications officer for science outreach.
+He’s presenting a special edition—or rather, off-season—Science Bar: an autumn Science Bar!
+Unprecedented…!
+The theme?
+“Water: Source of Life for Men, Source of Inequality for Women?”
+It’s this Thursday at 8 p.m. at the Émile Zola Media Library.

 Co-production: Divergence FM / University of Montpellier